![]() |

 This image is from Rose Thornton's blog post of January 28, 2013.
 Go here to read this very interesting and informative blog post by this author of several Sears books, which shows a number of photos of other possible Crescents (I don't think it's mentioned whether or not each one is authenticated).
 It's interesting to note that this home's front porch is supported not by the expected two or three columns on each side, but by only one on each side (and, the columns don't connect to the porch roof with the same boxy structure as in other Crescents).
 This one also has front windows that aren't quite the right size.
 This house has not been authenticated, and possibly is not a Sears Crescent.
 EDIT: Noted researcher Lara Solonickne, of the blog Sears Homes of Chicagoland, has left a comment below, stating that this house is not a Crescent. |

-To Read more about the two different floor plans of the Crescent, read this blog post of mine.
+To Read more about the two sizes of the Crescent (3 different floor plans), read this blog post of mine.

 * Disclaimer: I have to add that I have not actually authenticated this house as would be required to definitely declare it to be a Sears house.
 To do that, you would need something like (correctly) marked lumber; original mortgage or deed papers; building permit showing Sears somehow; or blueprints.
 When declaring a house to be a certain model from a certain company, one really must make that disclaimer.
 I can only say that the process of elimination shows this to most probably be a Sears Crescent.